SoloQueueTrash/Mouse_Trap/README.md

 ### 2. **PIR Sensor Sensitivity**
 - **Problem:** The PIR sensor was overly sensitive, leading to false positives, and required an initial setup time to stabilize.
 - **Solution:** Introduced a 20-second setup time for the PIR sensor during which the trap remains inactive.
 This allowed the sensor to adjust to the environment, reducing false detections.

-### 3. **General Development Issues**
-- **Problem:** Encountered various dependency issues and unexpected behaviors during development.
-- **Solution:** These issues were swiftly identified and resolved, ensuring they did not significantly impact the project's progress.

-## Conclusion
-The project successfully created a functional and responsive automatic mousetrap system, integrating various hardware and software components.
-Despite the challenges faced during development, appropriate solutions were implemented, resulting in a versatile system that allows users to remotely monitor and control the mousetraps efficiently via a mobile application.